We are an artist-run social enterprise that uses experimental arts practice to

 In January 2018, Arts Lab became a fully registered Community Interest Company – a social enterprise that uses their profits and assets for the public good.

 The Dartington School for Social Entrepreneurs and funding from Lloyds Bank were instrumental in helping the project to get to this point.
 Founder, Sara Downham-Lotto, benefited from being accepted onto 2 programmes and in the autumn of 2018, became a Fellow of the School for Social Entrepreneurs.

 Arts Lab was established in 2016 by abstract painter Sara Downham-Lotto.
 ‘35 years working with people through my practice as an abstract painter has taught me the power of art.
 It not only helps to make the world a more beautiful place, it brings people together, gets them thinking more creatively and it gives us all hope when things get tough. ’

 Based at Dartington, the Lab’s early development has been supported by the Dartington Hall Trust which situates the arts alongside social justice to broaden the reach of audiences and affect positive social change.

 In 2018, the Lab became a Community Interest Company.
 To date, we have worked with over 20 organisations and 80 artists (30 of whom are 16-24).

-Rooted in visual arts, we are currently developing new strands to include other art forms and live practices.
+Rooted in visual arts, we are currently developing new strands to include other art forms.
 This will help to broaden our audiences and opportunities for learning and engagment in art in all its forms.